HaresshTechWr/assessment-net/README.md

 Search is enabled across all four content sections.

 ## What I would add with more time

+- **Separate versioning instances for plugin**

+Documentation, API Reference, SDKs, and Help Center are separate Docusaurus plugin instances.
+A single global version would couple their release cycles together unnecessarily.

+The version dropdown sits in the global navbar, so it remains visible when browsing SDKs or API Reference, but it only controls the Documentation section.
+In production, the cleaner solution would be to move the version selector into the docs sidebar itself, keeping it contextual rather than global.

 - **Interactive API reference** using `docusaurus-plugin-openapi-docs` — the `openapi.yaml` spec is already in the repository.
 The plugin generates interactive, try-it-out endpoint pages from the spec automatically, keeping API docs in sync with the actual API without manual updates by writers.